voedger/voedger-docs/intro/motivation.md

   classDef G fill:#ffffff15, stroke:#999, stroke-width:2px, stroke-dasharray: 5 5
 ```

-### Resilience
+### High Availability

-- If a datacenter or a node fails:
-  - Clients shall experience downtime of less than 5 minutes.
+- If a datacenter or a node fails, clients shall experience downtime of less than 5 minutes.
 - Performance shall be fully restored within 10 minutes.
-  - No data loss shall occur.
+- Downtime per month: 22 minutes, 99.95%.

 These requirements are satisfied by using clusters that span multiple datacenters (**stretched clusters**).